FatimaMarq14/4443-IoT/Assignments/Final/F03/README.md

 #define REMOTEXY_MODE__ESP32CORE_BLE
 ```

-These are the libraries used that are explained above.
+These are the libraries used.
 ```cpp
 #include <BLEDevice.h>
 #include <RemoteXY.h>